OpenChargingCloud/OCPIExplorerDesktopApp/README.md

 electron .
 ```

-Again you can also start the app using a given OCPI Versions URL and an OCPI Acess Token, which will in this case be BASE64 encoded before transmission.
+Again you can also start the app using a given OCPI Versions URL and an OCPI Acess Token, which might be BASE64 encoded before transmission.
 All parameters are optional.

 ```
-electron . --url=https://api.example.org/ocpi2.1/versions --token=abcd --base64
+electron . --url=https://api.example.org/ocpi2.1/versions --token=abcd --nobase64
+electron . --url=https://api.example.org/ocpi2.2/versions --token=abcd
 ```